Andrea Eppolito’s Top Tips on Creating Social Media Content with Confidence

 One of the biggest takeaways from Andrea’s presentation was that “content is king, but distribution is queen.”
 Creating great content will only get you so far; knowing how to distribute that content is actually the key to reaching your engagement goals.

-But, in order to know how to distribute your content, it’s important to establish who you actually want to market to.
+But, to know how to distribute your content, it’s essential to establish who you actually want to market to.
 As Andrea puts it, “if you’re talking to everyone, you’re talking to no one.”
-So, to find your audience, you need to get a full understanding of who your ideal client is.
+To find your audience, you need a clear understanding of who your ideal client is.
 To figure this out, start with broad categories, like level of education and age, and work your way down from there.
 Once you’ve defined your ideal client, you’ll have a much clearer picture of both the content you want to create and the channels you’ll need to distribute it on to reach them.

 2. Takeaway 2: Understanding how your ideal client consumes media will make it easier to come up with content